Teaching Magnetism with Bivectors: Magnetic forces and the matrix product

+One benefit of bivector language is already evident: this is a purely two dimensional example!
+(The traditional formulation would require three dimensional reasoning since $B_z \ne 0$.)

-For students who are not comfortable with matrix multiplication, one can simply list formulas for each component (as is often done for the cross product).
-Including all three dimensions for future reference,
+If students are not comfortable with matrix multiplication, one can simply list formulas for each component (expanded from index notation, $F_{m,i} = q \sum_{j=\{x,y,z\}} b_{ij} v_j$).
+Including all three dimensions for reference,

-In the last step of each line, we have used the antisymmetry of $\bivec{b}$ to eliminate components with repeated indices and (purely for ease of comparison to the usual cross product) to standardize its components in cyclic order.
+Here, the antisymmetry of $\bivec{b}$ implies $b_{xx}=b_{yy}=b_{zz}=0$, and (purely for ease of comparison to the usual cross product) it allows us to standardize the other components in cyclic order.
 The pattern of matching index labels in each component equation is straightforward to explain, and may be easier to remember than the cyclic pattern for cross products.
-(Expressed in index notation, $F_{m,i} = q \sum_{j=\{x,y,z\}} b_{ij} v_j$.)